Marie Stopes: Eugenics

+Regarding threats of dysgenics, she spoke of "that intolerable stream of misery which ever overflows its banks."

 Stopes's enthusiasm for eugenics and race improvement was in line with many intellectuals and public figures of the time: for example Havelock Ellis, Cyril Burt and George Bernard Shaw.
 Eugenic sympathies were drawn from the left and the right of politics and included Labour politicians, such as Ellen Wilkinson.
 As a child Stopes had met Francis Galton, one of the founders of modern eugenics, through her father.
 She joined the Eugenics Education Society in 1912 and became a life fellow in 1921.
 Clare Debenham in her 2018 biography of Stopes argues in Chapter Nine that she was a maverick eugenicist, who was shunned by the inner circle of the Eugenic Society.
 In 1934, she reflected: "I am a Life Fellow and would have much more interest in the Eugenics Society if I had not been cold shouldered".

 The objects of the Society For Constructive Birth Control and Racial Progress expressed the eugenic aims of the Mothers' Clinic, summarised in Tenet 16:

 "In short, we are profoundly and fundamentally a pro-baby organisation, in favour of producing the largest possible number of healthy, happy children without detriment to the mother, and with the minimum wastage of infants by premature deaths.
 In this connection our motto has been 'Babies in the right place,' and it is just as much the aim of Constructive Birth Control to secure conception to those married people who are healthy, childless, and desire children, as it is to furnish security from conception to those who are racially diseased, already overburdened with children, or in any specific way unfitted for parenthood."

-"Racially diseased" included conditions that today are considered infectious diseases (such as tuberculosis), or caused by environmental factors (such as poor living conditions and malnutrition).
+"Racially diseased" included conditions such as infectious diseases (like tuberculosis), or caused by environmental factors (such as poor living conditions and malnutrition).

 In 1918 and 1920, Stopes advocated the compulsory sterilisation of those she considered unfit for parenthood.